bjornrommel/steinkauz/project/download/README.md

 - remove the counter "chapter" from the list LATEXCOUNTER.

-Reason being, mybinder.org, which uses aN apparently old TeX-Live distribution, comes with a bug in the "standalone" class package.
+Reason being, mybinder.org, which uses an apparently old TeX-Live distribution, comes with a bug in the "standalone" class package.
 The command \begin{document} also defines \thechapter, but not the associated counter chapter.
 So, \ifdef{\thechapter}{\setcounter{chapter}{<value>}}{} bangs.

-For that reason, steinkauz.py used in any of the notebooks presented on this repository does not include that counter.
+For that reason, steinkauz.py, as used in any of the notebooks presented on this repository, does not include that counter.
 Only the version here, in the folder "download", does.

 ## Modification